 After the first draft, go through your script again and cut, cut, cut!
 Make sure that every word serves a purpose and look out for these killers:

 - Long words: If there’s a simple way to say it then reword it.

 - Too much information: More information is not always better.
 If it seems like a certain detail doesn’t add much to the story, cut it, and move on.

 6) Tell a story

-The best stories are the ones that you remember.
-So when you write your script, remember that you want to leave a lasting impression.
-Make your audience laugh by telling a funny story at the beginning of your video or convey an inspirational moment by telling the story of how you were able to accomplish something.
-If you’re giving a tutorial, talk about how you learned about the process and how students can benefit from it.
-Adding a human element to any video ultimately leaves a lasting impression.
+As you write your script, remember that you want to make a lasting impression.
+Make your audience laugh by telling a funny story at the beginning of your video, or inspire them by talking about how you accomplished a goal.
+If you’re creating a tutorial, talk about how the process helped you, and how your audience will benefit from it.

-About Christine Umayam: Christine has 20 years of content experience working in television news, corporate companies and non-profit organizations.
-She has produced newscasts, commercials, sizzle reels and video productions during her time.
-She combines her love of video with marketing as a Senior Content Marketing Manager for Screencast-O-Matic.
+About Christine Umayam: Christine has 20 years of content experience working in television news, corporate companies, and non-profit organizations.
+She has produced newscasts, commercials, sizzle reels, and led video productions.